TOP 10 TRAVEL DESTINATIONS IN SOUTHEAST ASIA - YOU NEED TO VISIT THESE PLACES

 4. KUANG SI FALLS

 Kuang Si Falls is a place that can only be described as magical.
 In the heart of Laos (Luang Prabang) is a breathtaking tiered waterfall, unlike any you have seen before.
 With multiple access points, you start with shallow waterfalls with slow-moving water, perfect for swimming, leading up to the drastic 50-meter drop off the main waterfall.
 Most people take the sight in then turn back, but here at Lost LeBlanc, I am all about providing that extra insight.
-As you’re looking at the main waterfall, head right off the path and climb on top of the main waterfall (unless its all closed off now).
+As you’re looking at the main waterfall, head right off the path and climb on top of the main waterfall (unless it's all closed off now).
 You’ll find another, equally beautiful waterfall, with an incredible viewpoint and what made it even better, when I was there last, I had it all to myself.

 Laos for me is definitely one of the most underrated locations in Southeast Asia, undoubtedly worth checking out!

 Coron, a place that I have been to twice, and I’ll almost definitely visit again.
 It has to be one of the most beautiful places, if not the most beautiful place in the entire world.
-The best way to describe Coron is through videos and photography because I am out of words to describe this place.
+The best way to describe Coron is through videography and photography because I am out of words to describe this place.
 It’s an avatar world, where limestone mountains surround these beautiful emerald blue waters.
 Only two of the eleven lakes are accessible, the other nine are actually sacred where even the locals aren’t allowed to swim.
 Legend has it, Coron is inhabited by a giant octopus, so don’t get too comfortable….
 But, don’t be put off, it’s a must-visit!

 2. KHAO SOK NATIONAL PARK